User attributes

 Two ways to set them

-Via the script tag (server-rendered)
+Via the script tag (server-rendered, snippet install only)

-The simplest path: render attributes into the script tag when you serve the page.
+Render attributes into the script tag when you serve the page.

 <script